allegroai/clearml-docs/docs/deploying_clearml/clearml_server_aws_ec2_ami.md

 ## ClearML Server AWS community AMIs

-The following sections contain lists of AMI Image IDs, per region, for each released **ClearML Server** version.
+The following section contains a list of AMI Image IDs per region for the latest **ClearML Server** version.